 Furnace Tune Up Benefits

-Here are just a few of the benefits of regular furnace cleaning and maintenance – and they all boil down to saving you money.
+Here are just a few of the benefits of regular furnace cleaning and maintenance in Calgary– and they all boil down to saving you money.

 - You’ll extend the working life of your furnace.
 While furnaces can generally be expected to last 15 – 20 years with care, lack of maintenance can reduce the lifespan.